aspirepress/.github/ROADMAP.md

 If the notification is unsuccessful, the notification process will fail for that repository and inform the owner.
 Repositories offline for more than twenty-four hours are assumed to have defederated and are dropped by the cluster.

-## Recieving metadata
+## Receiving metadata

 Upon notification from a peer that a new version is available, and that peer is canonical for the resource, a repository **must** update its internal records to provide that version of the package within a reasonable timeframe.

 There are exceptions to this rule to permit repositories to limit or prohibit distribution of certain packages or namespaces.
-However if these restrictions are not defined, a repository must be preapred to offer any and all packages published by peers.
+However if these restrictions are not defined, a repository must be prepared to offer any and all packages published by peers.

 Upon receipt of the metadata the repository has two choices: